Ribs

 Rabbit

-• Last pair is floating.
+• The last pair is floating.

 Fowl

-• There are 7 pairs of ribs.
+• There are 7 pairs of ribs in fowl.

 • Each rib is made up of an upper vertebral rib and a lower sternal rib.

-• Except the first and seventh, the posterior border of each vertebral rib presents an uncinate process directed backward to overlap the succeeding rib.
+• Except for the first and seventh, the posterior border of each vertebral rib presents an uncinate process directed backward to overlap the succeeding rib.

 Scroll to Top